Sharp, Marfa Sans and Tanida all earned the academic honor.

 "One of the goals when I came back as an assistant was to learn everything I could from Mary (Fossum) and use her tools while incorporating my knowledge and philosophy as well," said Slobodnik-Stoll.
 "Mary is a special person, and I can't thank her enough for all she's done for me."

 The Spartan coach also continues to hone her own golf game, winning Michigan State Amateur titles in 1996 and 1998 en route to earning Golf Association of Michigan Player of the Year, an award she won for the third time in 2007.
-In addition, she has won the last seven of the last eight Golf Association of Michigan Mid-Amateur Championships and the GAM Tournament of Club Champions on three occasions (2004, 2007, 2009).
+In addition, she has won a record eight Golf Association of Michigan (GAM) Mid-Amateur Championships, including six in a row and seven in an eight-year span (2005-2010, 2012).
+She most recently won the GAM Mid-Amateur Championship in June 2015.
+She has also won the GAM Tournament of Club Champions on three occasions (2004, 2007, 2009).
 For all of her efforts on the course, Slobodnik-Stoll was named the GAM Women's Player of the Decade in 2010.

 Slobodnik-Stoll has qualified for the U.S. Women's Amateur Championship four times (1994, 1996, 1998, 2001) and in 1997, she participated as an amateur at the LPGA Oldsmobile Classic at Walnut Hills Country Club in East Lansing and fired a 77-73, missing the cut by just four strokes.